cmstead/jsLearnerForms/docs-source/forms-source/form2-doc/_main.md

         (authors ["Jason Kerney"])
     )
 /bl-->
-We will be working with solutions to the problems presented in the [First Form](./FIRST-FORM.md) and refactoring these provided solutions into different shapes.
+You will be working with solutions to the problems presented in the [First Form](./FIRST-FORM.md) and refactoring these provided solutions into different shapes.

 <!--bl
     (table-of-contents